memfault/interrupt/_drafts/gnu-build-id-for-firmware.md

 * `desc` is our 160-bit SHA1 value, which gives us `descsz` = 20
 * `type` is 3

+## Adding the GNU build ID to your builds

+For this post, we'll use the [minimal](https://github.com/memfault/zero-to-main/tree/master/minimal) program from our Zero to main() series.

-In GCC, you can enable build IDs with the `-Wl,--build-id` which passed the `--build-id` flag to the linker.
+In GCC, you can enable build IDs with the `-Wl,--build-id` which passes the `--build-id` flag to the linker.
 You can then read it back by dumping the notes section of the resulting elf file with `readelf -n`.